ekedonald/DevOps-Projects/17-Monitoring-Infrastructure-in-AWS/README.md

 ## AWS CloudWatch and CloudTrail
 AWS CloudWatch is a monitoring and observabality service provided by Amazon Web Services (AWS).
 It allows users to collect and track metrics, monitor logs, set alarms and automatically react to changes in AWS resources and applications running on the AWS infrastructure.

-CloudWatch provides insights into the performance, health and operational status of AWS resources and applications helping users to troubleshoot issues, optimise resource utilisation and ensure the reliability of their systems.
+CloudWatch provides insights into the performance, health and operational status of AWS resources and applications helping users to troubleshoot issues, optimize resource utilization and ensure the reliability of their systems.

-AWS CloudTrail enables governance, compliance, operational auditing and risk auditing of your AWS account.CloudTrail records and logs all API activity in your AWS account providing a comprehensive trail of events that can be used for security analysis, resource change tracking, troubleshooting and compliance auditing.
+AWS CloudTrail enables governance, compliance, operational auditing and risk auditing of your AWS account.
+CloudTrail records and logs all API activity in your AWS account providing a comprehensive trail of events that can be used for security analysis, resource change tracking, troubleshooting and compliance auditing.

 ## CloudWatch Metrics and Alarms
 Amazon CloudWatch Metrics and Alarms are essential components of the Amazon CloudWatch service which provides monitoring and observability capabilities for AWS resources and applications.
 Let's delve into each of these concepts: